Treating Dental & Oral Issues

 Dental implants

 A dental implant can do the replacement of missing teeth.
-After minor surgery, implants can place into the jawbone, and your bones can grow around the implant, called osseointegration.
+After minor surgery, implants can be placed into the jawbone, and your bones can grow around the implant, called osseointegration.

-Your dentist can customize a new artificial tooth for you that matches your alternative teeth.
-This is known as a crown, and the new crown can place on the implant.
-If substituting more than one tooth, your dentist might customize the bridge.
+Your dentist can customise a new artificial tooth for you that matches your alternative teeth.
+This is known as a crown, and a new crown can be placed on the implant.
+If substituting more than one tooth, your dentist might customise the bridge.
 A dental bridge has two abutment crowns on either side of the gap holding substitute teeth in situ.

 What will go wrong?